-The University of Oxford’s Bodleian Libraries and the German library, Herzog August Bibliothek in Wolfenbüttel, are collaborating on a three-year project to digitise 600 Western Medieval manuscripts.
-These will be made freely available online to researchers and the public worldwide.
+The University of Oxford’s Bodleian Libraries and the German library, Herzog August Bibliothek in Wolfenbüttel, have collaborated on a three-year project to digitise 600 Western Medieval manuscripts.
+These have been made freely available online to researchers and the public worldwide.

 The digitised collections focus specifically on manuscripts from German-speaking lands that originate from monasteries in the lower Saxony, Bavaria and Baden-Württemberg regions: Medingen, Braunschweig, Hildesheim, Helmstedt, Clus, Würzburg, and Eberbach.
 The Medingen manuscripts, from a nunnery in the area, are of particular importance and are highly illustrated.